jabbate19/SteelOxide/README.md

 # BlueTeamRust (SteelOxide)
-## A Blue Team Binary to Assist teams defend systems on Windows, Linux, and PfSense plattforms
+## A Blue Team Binary to Assist teams defend systems on Windows, Linux, and PfSense platforms

 # Features
 * User Auditing